onaraighl/hydroDynInstability/sTPLS/postProcess/README.md

 ![u_max.png](u_max.png)

-By plotting the values of `u_max.dat` as a function of time, the time for the simulation to reach a statistically steady state can be obtained.
+By plotting the values of `u_max.dat` as a function of time as in the figure, the time for the simulation to reach a statistically steady state can be obtained.
 This value is noted down.
 The corresponding value of $N$ is identified with the variable name `t_equil_i`.
+From the figure, the time at which the statistically steady state is reached is $t=15$.
+Correspondingly, `t_equil_i` is given the value $150$.

 In the <b>second mode</b>, the flag `ind_2` is set to two.
-The value of `t_equil_i` is updated and the code is recompiled....
+The value of `t_equil_i` is updated and the code is recompiled.